Siege of Eshowe: Siege

-The fort enclosing the abandoned Norwegian Lutheran mission was roughly rectangular, 200 × 50 yd, with loopholed walls 6 ft high, and was surrounded by a broad ditch in which sharpened sticks were embedded.
-A second line of defence, should the outer rampart fall, was formed by laagering the wagons inside the walls.
-A horse and cattle kraal was constructed, as was an abattis; a field of fire was cleared all round out to 800 yd.
-Pearson's strength stood at 1,292 white and 65 black combatants, with 47 white and 290 black support staff.
+The fort enclosing the abandoned Norwegian Lutheran mission was roughly rectangular, 200 × 50 yd, with loop-holed walls 6 ft high.
+It was surrounded by a broad ditch in which sharpened sticks were embedded, forming an abattis.
+Work parties cleared and cut back vegetation all round out to 800 yd to improve the field of fire.
+A second line of defence, should the outer ramparts fall, was formed by placing the wagons in a laager inside the walls.
+A kraal to house the horses and cattle was also constructed.
+Pearson's strength, at the start of the siege, stood at 1,292 Europeaan and 65 African troops, with 47 European and 290 African support staff.

-The appearance of large bodies of Zulu on the surrounding hills on 2 February, although they retreated under shelling from the 7-pounders, compelled Pearson to request reinforcements.
+The appearance of large Zulu contingents on the surrounding hills on 2 February, that were forced back by artillery-fire from the 7-pounders, compelled Pearson to request reinforcements.
 A week later, he learned for the first time the full extent of the centre column's defeat at Isandlwana and was told that there could be no reinforcement.
-Pearson considered withdrawing part of his garrison, if Chelmsford agreed, but receiving no response and no further runners, it became clear that Eshowe had been cut off.
+Pearson considered withdrawing part of his garrison, if Chelmsford agreed but receiving no response and no further runners, it became clear that Eshowe had been cut off.
 The garrison would run out of provisions by the beginning of April.

-February passed with no Zulu attack, save for sniping attacks and skirmishes between patrols.
+February passed with no Zulu attack, save for sniping and skirmishing by patrols.
 The beginning of March led Pearson to attack a kraal 7 mi away, to keep his soldiers from idling.
 The next day a heliograph was spotted signalling from Fort Tenedos 22 mi away.
 To reply, a makeshift apparatus was constructed at Eshowe.
-With the establishment of communications, they learned a relief force would depart the Lower Drift on 13 March and advance to the battle site of Inyezane where the garrison would meet it.
+With the establishment of communications, they learned a relief force would depart the Lower Drift on 13 March and advance to the site of the Battle of Inyezane, where the garrison would meet it.
 This was cheering news for the besieged troops because rations were running low and sickness had killed 20 men.
-However as the garrison prepared to meet their relief on 13 March, another message said the arrival of the relief column was delayed until 1 April.
+As the garrison prepared to meet their relief on 13 March, another message said the arrival of the relief column was delayed until 1 April.